carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ~~~
 {: .output}

-To no surprise, there is nothing displayed.
-To prove, that Lola is really logged in to another machine, Lola issues a command to see on what machine she currently is on.
+There is nothing displayed.
+To prove, that Lola is really logged in to another machine, Lola issues a command that prints the name of the machine she is currently working on:

 ~~~
 $ hostname